langchain-ai/langgraph/docs/docs/cloud/deployment/cloud.md

 LangGraph Cloud is available within <a href="https://www.langchain.com/langsmith" target="_blank">LangSmith</a>.
 To deploy a LangGraph Cloud API, navigate to the <a href="https://smith.langchain.com/" target="_blank">LangSmith UI</a>.

-## Setup GitHub Repository
+## Prerequisites

-LangGraph Cloud applications are deployed from GitHub repositories.
+1. LangGraph Cloud applications are deployed from GitHub repositories.
 Configure and upload a LangGraph Cloud application to a GitHub repository in order to deploy it to LangGraph Cloud.
+1. [Verify that the LangGraph API runs locally](test_locally.md).
+If the API does not build and run successfully (i.e. `langgraph up`), deploying to LangGraph Cloud will fail as well.

 ## Create New Deployment